winklethakur/churn-api/README.md

 ## Problem Statement

-Customer churn is one of the most costly problems in the telecom industry — acquiring a new customer costs **5–7× more** than retaining an existing one.
+Customer churn is one of the most costly problems in the telecom industry, acquiring a new customer costs **5–7× more** than retaining an existing one.
 This project builds a **machine learning system** that:

 1. Predicts the probability of a customer churning
 2. Segments customers by behaviour (New / Mid-tenure / Loyal)